jobayer977/javascript-interview-questions/README.md

  ### 8.3 How do you make string first letter capitalized?
- ## How do you make strings first letter capitalized?

 The first letter of the string is capitalized using the `toUpperCase()` method.
 So first we need to get the first letter of the string and then we can use the `toUpperCase()` method to capitalize it.

 **Example:**